 A Oh yes.
-He was hard boiled, and he made it tough, and there again had trusted me to design a chassis and a suspension system, see, inasmuch as my work had been primarily art work, and...
+He was hard boiled, and he made it tough, and there again I was considered an upstart, and he just couldn't realize that Mr. Ford had trusted me to design a chassis and a suspension system, see, inasmuch as my work had been primarily art work, and...